radareorg/radare2-book/basic_commands/seeking.md

 There is an alternate way to print current position: `?v $$`.

-Seek N positions forward, space is optional
+Seek N positions forward, space is optional:

 ```
 [0x00000000]> s+ 128
 [0x00000080]>
 ```

-Undo last two seeks to return to the initial address
+Undo last two seeks to return to the initial address:

 ```
 [0x00000080]> s-